Joalor64GH/LeatherEngine-Backup/README.md

 ### IMPORTANT:

-Use The Latest Polymod as it's the version that the engine is currently designed for.
+Use the latest stable Polymod (NOT `git`) as it's the version that the engine is currently designed for.

 For build instructions go to [Build.md](https://github.com/Leather128/LeatherEngine/blob/main/Build.md)